Postoperative Cognitive Dysfunction and Virtual Reality for Cognitive Rehabilitation in Cardiac Surgery Patients: A Short Review

 Open Access (OA) refers to unrestricted online access to scholarly research publications along with the unrestricted usage of these publications in this digital and big-data era.
 This term and the concept of “Open Access” was first defined in three statements: the Budapest Open Access Initiative (2002), the Bethesda Statement on Open Access Publishing (2003), and the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities (2003).
 LIDSEN according to the Open Access model promotes science and education and benefits researchers and students because:

 Please note that some articles (especially Reviews) may contain figures, tables or text taken from other publications, for which LIDSEN does not hold the copyright or the right to re-license the published material.
-You should inquire with the original copyright holder (usually the original publisher or authors), whether or not this material can be re-used.
+Please note that you should inquire with the original copyright holder (usually the original publisher or authors), whether or not this material can be re-used.

 All the papers that are published in LIDSEN journals contain a note: